hey-shashikant/Spring-Boot/readme.md

 - To solve this problem Be Specific & use @Qualifier
 - Use the same name as class just first character lower-case

+### Alternate Solution to the above problem

+- Use @Primary annotations which will return primary coach
+- When using @Primary, can have only one for multiple implementations
+- If you mark multiple classes as primary we have a problem
+- You can use Qualifier and @Primary together but Qualifier will have higher priority

+### Lazy Initilization

+- Instead of creating all the beans up-front, we can specify lazy initialization
+- A bean will only be initialized in the following cases:
+  1. It is needed for dependency injection
+  2. Or it is explicitly requested
+- To configure other beans for lazy initialization we would need to add @Lazy to each class

+### Advantages

+- Only create objects as needed
+- May help with faster startup time if you have large number of components

+### Disadvantages

+- If you have a web related components like @RestController, not created until requested
+- May not discover configuration issues until too late
+- Need to make sure you have enough memory for all the beans once created